 Beginning Ballet: Designed for students who know the basics of ballet but are still at a beginning level.
 Students in this class should already be familiar with common French ballet terminology and the basic ballet positions.

 Advanced Beginner Ballet: For advanced beginners who have a strong foundation in basic ballet terminology and technique.
-Dancers in this level should be comfortable learning combinations more quickly and are working towards the intermediate level.
+Dancers in this level should be comfortable learning combinations more quickly both in barre and in center, doing combinations facing away from the mirror, and are working towards the intermediate level.

-Intermediate Contemporary: This class is for students who have some experience with contemporary dance, or with other related dance styles such as ballet, modern and jazz.
+Intermediate Contemporary: This class is for students who have some previous experience or training in contemporary dance, or with other related dance styles such as ballet, modern and jazz.
 Click here for a class preview video to get an idea of the kinds of exercises and choreography you might encounter.

-Contemporary Jazz: Expand your dance vocabulary with emphasis on both jazz and contemporary styles.
+Intermediate Contemporary Jazz: Expand your dance vocabulary with emphasis on both jazz and contemporary styles.
 The class includes technique training, warm up exercises, across the floor combinations, and choreographic variations.
-Students with prior beginning experiences in jazz, modern, contemporary, or ballet styles will be best prepared for the class.
+Students with prior experience in jazz, modern, contemporary, or ballet styles will be best prepared for the class.

-Beginning Tap: This class is appropriate for beginning level tap students.
+Beginning Tap: This class is for students with some tap knowledge who are still at a beginning level.
 The class starts with a basic warm up and moves on to learning technique and tap combinations.
 Tap shoes are required but there are some loaner tap shoes available for new students.

 Intermediate Tap: This class is designed for students with some tap experience, focusing on clean sounds, learning variations of rhythms, and working towards learning more complex tap combinations and choreography.